Hardness of recognizing phases of matter

 Phases of matter form a cornerstone of modern physics, and provide a fundamental organizing principle for understanding complex quantum systems.
 Classical phases of matter are famously characterized by the Landau paradigm, where phase transitions are driven by the spontaneous breaking of symmetries in the system~\cite{landau2013statistical}.
 Beyond the Landau paradigm, quantum mechanics has unveiled entirely new phases of matter, including topological order and symmetry-protected topological phases~\cite{wen2004quantum,chen2013symmetry,zeng2019quantum}.
 The ability to identify and characterize these diverse phases of matter is of fundamental interest across physics and information science and crucial for advancing quantum technologies~\cite{altman2021quantum,bauer2020quantum,semeghini2021probing,huang2021classical,clark2020observation,satzinger2021realizing,zhang2022digital,dupont2022quantum,iqbal2024non,leonard2023realization,haghshenas2025digital,will2025probing}.

-A fundamental question underlying this scientific pursuit is the following: Given experimental access to a quantum state, how can one determine its phase of matter~\cite{jiang2012identifying,rodriguez2019identifying,cian2021many,herrmann2022realizing,huang2022provably,cian2022extracting,cong2019quantum,lake2022exact,cong2024enhancing,bouland2023public}?
-Despite tremendous interest, answering this question has proven challenging.
-All rigorous algorithms for phase recognition have runtimes that scale exponentially in the range of correlations $\xi$ of the state~\cite{huang2024learning,kim2024learning,landau2025learning}.
+A fundamental question underlying this scientific pursuit is the following: Given experimental access to a quantum state, how can one determine its phase of matter~\cite{jiang2012identifying,rodriguez2019identifying,cian2021many,herrmann2022realizing,huang2022provably,cian2022extracting,cong2019quantum,lake2022exact,cong2024enhancing,liu2023model,bouland2023public}?
+Despite tremendous interest, precisely answering this question has proven challenging.
+In many physical settings, phase recognition is known to be efficient, using either basic local measurements~\cite{sachdev1999quantum,huang2022provably} or more powerful quantum computational algorithms~\cite{cong2019quantum,lake2022exact,cong2024enhancing,liu2023model}.
+On the other hand, all \emph{general} rigorous algorithms for phase recognition, without physical assumptions, have runtimes that scale exponentially in the range of correlations $\xi$ of the state of interest~\cite{huang2024learning,kim2024learning,landau2025learning}.
 This scaling mirrors that of brute-force quantum state tomography on local patches of radius $\mathcal{O}(\xi)$ and becomes infeasible for physical systems with even a moderate correlation range.
-Intriguingly, recent work has proven that for certain phases, this computational hardness is fundamental: recognizing whether a quantum state has \emph{topological order} requires super-polynomial quantum computational resources whenever $\xi = \omega(\log n)$~\cite{schuster2024random}.
+Intriguingly, recent work has proven that for certain phases, this general computational hardness is fundamental: recognizing whether a quantum state has \emph{topological order} can require super-polynomial quantum computational resources whenever $\xi = \omega(\log n)$~\cite{schuster2024random}.
 This follows from the discovery that pseudorandom unitaries (PRUs)~\cite{ji2018pseudorandom,metger2024simple,chen2024efficient,ma2024construct} can be realized in extremely shallow geometrically-local circuits~\cite{schuster2024random}.
-However, this result leaves open an essential question: \emph{How hard is it to recognize phases of matter beyond topological order?}
+Nonetheless, this result leaves open an essential question: \emph{How hard is it to recognize phases of matter beyond topological order?}